swiftxo/mentis-local/README.md

 # 🧠 mentis-local
 `mentis-local` is a lightweight, local LLM + RAG system that's designed to simulate the interactions of a human memory.
-It's the MVP of a larger project exploring how local language models and semantic search can be used to organize personal knowledge and surface indirect or hidden connections between ideas.
+Mentis aims to explore how local language models and semantic search can be used to  explore organize personal knowledge, surface hidden connections between ideas, and enable context-aware interaction with your local files.

 ## 🧪 MVP Goal